-Exhibit Number Description 10.8 Purchase and Sale Agreement, dated January 20, 2017, between a subsidiary of the Company and 173ODRE9 GL Owner, LLC (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed on January 23, 2017 and incorporated herein by reference) 10.9 Uncommitted Unsecured Line of Credit, dated January 23, 2017, between the Company, as borrower, and Blackstone Holdings Finance Co.
-LLC., as lender (filed as Exhibit 10.2 to the Registrant's Current Report on Form 8-K filed on January 23, 2017 and incorporated herein by reference) 10.10 Purchase and Sale Agreement between a subsidiary of the Company and an affiliate of TA Realty (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed on April 19, 2017 and incorporated herein by reference) 10.11 Purchase and Sale Agreement between a subsidiary of the Company and an affiliate of High Street Realty Company (filed as Exhibit 10.2 to the Registrant's Current Report on Form 8-K filed on April 19, 2017 and incorporated herein by reference) 10.12 Interest Purchase Agreement between a subsidiary of the Company, Cabot Industrial Value Fund IV, L.P. and Cabot Industrial Value Fund IV Manager, Limited Partnership (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed on December 20, 2017 and incorporated herein by reference) 21.1 Subsidiaries of the Company 23.1 Consent of Deloitte & Touche LLP 23.2 Consent of Deloitte & Touche LLP 23.3 Consent of Independent Valuation Advisor 23.4 Consent of Venable LLP (contained in its opinion filed as Exhibit 5.1) 23.5 Consent of Simpson Thacher & Bartlett LLP (contained in its opinion filed as Exhibit 8.1) 24.1 Power of Attorney (included in signature page to the Registration Statement filed on June 11, 2018 and incorporated by reference herein)
+Exhibit Number Description 10.8 Uncommitted Unsecured Line of Credit, dated January 23, 2017, between the Company, as borrower, and Blackstone Holdings Finance Co.
+L.L.C., as lender (filed as Exhibit 10.2 to the Registrant's Current Report on Form 8-K filed on January 23, 2017 and incorporated herein by reference) 21.1 Subsidiaries of the Company 23.1 Consent of Deloitte & Touche LLP 23.2 Consent of Deloitte & Touche LLP 23.3 Consent of Independent Valuation Advisor 23.4 Consent of Venable LLP (contained in its opinion filed as Exhibit 5.1) 23.5 Consent of Simpson Thacher & Bartlett LLP (contained in its opinion filed as Exhibit 8.1) 24.1 Power of Attorney (included in signature page to the Registration Statement filed on June 11, 2018 and incorporated by reference herein ) 24.2 Power of Attorney (included in signature page to this Post-Effective Amendment No. 2 of the Registration Statement)

-Filed herewith.
+\ Filed herewith.